 Network Traffic Analysis

 This Mandiant course provides hands-on, tactical experience with network protocols, network architecture, intrusion detection systems, network traffic capture and traffic analysis.
-Reinforce technical concepts through Live Lab Sessions, where you’ll study the types of network monitoring and tools used to identify malicious network activity and prevent sophisticated attackers from blending seamlessly with legitimate traffic.
+Reinforce technical concepts through self-paced virtual labs, where you’ll study the types of network monitoring and tools used to identify malicious network activity and prevent sophisticated attackers from blending seamlessly with legitimate traffic.
 Explore the most useful techniques for investigating botnets and how to utilize honeypots in network monitoring.

 4 modules (self-paced)

 Installment payments are now available on all course purchases!

 “The way I like to think of incident response is as if it's a jigsaw puzzle.
 Network Traffic Analysis makes up the outline pieces.
 Once you get an outline, you're able to fill in the actual image with host information.”

 This cybersecurity course offers you a strong and thorough understanding of packet analysis through a foundation in network protocols and the tools and techniques used to analyze them.
 You will also learn about Snort signatures: how to develop them based on network indicators and how to set up rules to alert on them.
 Unique to this course are the four self-paced virtual labs paired with each instructional module, enabling students to practice network traffic monitoring in a simulated, risk-free environment using Kali Linux.